anshulxyz/anshulxyz.github.io/_posts/2022-07-13-getting-started-seaorm.md

 {{ page.date | date_to_long_string }}
 {:.muted}

+> SeaORM is a relational ORM to help you build web services in Rust with the
+> familiarity of dynamic languages.

-The official docs of SeaORM can be found [here](https://www.sea-ql.org/SeaORM/docs/index/).
+The official docs of SeaORM are on their [official website](https://www.sea-ql.org/SeaORM/docs/index/).

-**This guide assumes that you're using SQLite.** Before we start make sure you have [libsqlite3](https://www.sqlite.org/index.html) installed for you system.
+**This guide assumes that you're using SQLite.** Before we start, make sure you have [libsqlite3](https://www.sqlite.org/index.html) installed for your system.

-Entire code for _this_ guide is at [github.com/anshulxyz/seaorm_demo](https://github.com/anshulxyz/seaorm_demo)
+The entire code for this guide is in this [repo](https://github.com/anshulxyz/seaorm_demo).

-In this guide we're going to build simple examples of each pieces of CRUD operations.
+In this guide, we're going to build simple examples of each piece of CRUD operations.

-For this guide I am using [Rust](https://www.rust-lang.org/) v1.62 and `sea-orm` v0.9
+I am using [Rust](https://www.rust-lang.org/) v1.62 and `sea-orm` v0.9

 ## Initialize a new project